AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 @shell.open
 ```

+##### Tab Folder API

+Unlike basic SWT usage, `tab_folder` has the smart default of pre-initializing all tabs so that they are properly sized/filled so no delays occur when a user browses through them for the first time by selecting unselected tabs.

+The [Stock Ticker](/docs/reference/GLIMMER_SAMPLES.md#stock-ticker) sample takes advantage of this to ensure all tabs are pre-initialized and filled with rendered data even before the user selects any of them.

+That said, `tab_folder` can optionally receive a custom Glimmer SWT style named `:initialize_tabs_on_select`, which disables that behavior by going back to SWT's default of initializing tabs upon first selection (e.g. upon clicking with the mouse).

 ##### Shell Icon

 To set the shell icon, simply set the `image` property under the `shell` widget.
 This shows up in the operating system toolbar and app-switcher (e.g. CMD+TAB) (and application window top-left corner in Windows)